1.American Express Nectar Credit Card

 American Express

-Earn 20,000 bonus Nectar points when you spend £2,000 in your first three months of Cardmembership.
+Earn 20,000 bonus Nectar points when you spend £2,000 on the card within the first three months of membership.

-Collect 2 points for every full £1 spent on the card, plus collect points when you shop elsewhere.
-Earn 3 points per £1 at Nectar partners.
+Earn 2 Nectar points per £1 spent generally, and 3 points per £1 at Nectar partners.

 Pros: